 The basic requirements to set-up a Locally Incorporated Company under Companies Act, 1965:-

-(i) A minimum of two subscribers to the shares of the company (Section 14 CA);
+(i) A minimum of one subscriber to the shares of the company (Section 14 CA);

-(ii) A minimum of two resident directors (Section 122); and
+(ii) A minimum of one resident director (Section 122); and

 (iii) A company secretary who can be either :